LLMCFG-TGen: Using LLM-Generated Control Flow Graphs to Automatically Create Test Cases from Use Cases: Experimental Setup

+Traditional evaluation of test cases often relies on manual coverage assessment, which is subjective and dependent on individual expertise~\cite{yin2024leveraging, lim2024test}.
+Some studies have also adopted lexical similarity metrics, such as BLEU and ROUGE~\cite{arora2024generating}: However, these metrics mainly capture surface-level text overlap, and are not sufficient for test-case evaluation~\cite{sulem2018bleu, li2024llms}.

+Test cases represent behavioral specifications in which correctness depends on actions, conditions, and expected outcomes rather than on textual similarity.
+Consequently, semantically similar test cases may have low lexical overlap, while small textual differences may lead to substantially different behaviors~\cite{sulem2018bleu}.

+To address these limitations, we evaluate test cases from two perspectives.
+Firstly, we assess the quantity by comparing the number of generated test cases with the number of ground-truth paths, using discrepancy-based metrics.
+Secondly, we evaluate coverage and quality through LLM-based behavioral assessment.

+\textbf{Test Case Quantity Metrics.} With a path-based testing strategy, each CFG path corresponds to a complete behavioral scenario derived from a use case, and can be instantiated as a test case: The number of CFG paths serves as a proxy for the number of test cases.
+Based on this, we define two discrepancy-based metrics using CFG path counts.

-\item \textbf{Discrepancy Rate:} The \textit{Discrepancy Rate} measured the proportion of use cases in which the number of test paths generated from the LLM-derived CFGs differed from that obtained from the ground truth CFGs.
+\begin{itemize} \item \textbf{Discrepancy Rate:} The \textit{Discrepancy Rate} measures the proportion of use cases in which the number of test paths generated from the LLM-derived CFGs differed from that obtained from the ground-truth CFGs.

-(where $N_{\text{diff}}$ denotes the number of use cases with mismatched path counts, and $N_{\text{UCs}}$ represents the total number of use cases.)
-A lower discrepancy rate indicates greater consistency between generated and reference path enumerations, suggesting behavioral alignment in the underlying CFG structures.
+where $N_{diff}$ denotes the number of use cases with mismatched path counts, and $N$ represents the total number of use cases.
+A lower discrepancy rate indicates greater consistency between the generated and reference path enumerations, suggesting behavioral alignment in the underlying CFG structures.